And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 And that's the argument.

-Well, they were trying to do this because they thought if they could uh pay hush money to Stormy Daniels, that would help Trump's campaign.
+Well, they were trying to do this because they thought if they could pay hush money to Stormy Daniels, that would help Trump's campaign.

 So that's the theory.

-Pretty just unbelievable.
+It's pretty just unbelievable.

 What do we have?

-August 2018, pleads guilty, campaign finance violations, bank fraud, five counts of tax evasion.
+August 2018 pleads guilty, campaign finance violations, bank fraud, five counts of tax evasion.

-Uh, in 2018, also pleading guilty to lying to the U.S. Senate Intelligence Committee, the House Intelligence Committee, about the Trump Moscow Tower Mount Moscow deal that never existed, you know, and uh, of course, then admitting that he's a thief on top of everything else, stealing sixty thousand dollars from the Trump organization, even the mob in the media uh didn't exactly think that uh him stealing from President Trump uh went over particularly well for the prosecution.
+In 2018, also pleading guilty to lying to the U.S. Senate Intelligence Committee, the House Intelligence Committee, about the Trump-Moscow Tower Moscow deal that never existed, and of course then admitting that he's a thief on top of everything else, stealing $60,000 from the Trump organization.

-The prosecution has painted Michael Cohen as sort of this bumbling pathetic character whose only sins were his misguided, undying loyalty to Donald Trump.
+The prosecution has painted Michael Cohen as sort of this bumbling, pathetic character whose only sins were his misguided, undying loyalty to Donald Trump.

 But now you see something a little different.

-Now there's an argument to be made that actually you're just an opportunistic thief.
+Now, there's an argument to be made that actually you're just an opportunistic thief.

-They knew about this, they minimized it.
+They minimized it.

 The prosecutor misled this jury.